d14znet/blog-chirpy/_posts/2024-10-06-fun-with-monitoring-1.markdown

 # Introduction

-The final proyect for my vocational training consisted on gathering custom metrics from various SAP-systems and exposing those to a Prometheus server.
+The final project for my vocational training consisted on gathering custom metrics from various SAP-systems and exposing those to a Prometheus server.
 Ultimately, the recorded metrics were gathered on a Grafana dashboard, which provided with an accurate portrait of the current state of a whole SAP landscape.

 I tweaked Node Exporter a little bit, so that it would provide me exclusively with the metrics I wanted to collect.
 These were gathered using Bash scripts, and the whole toolbox (Bash scripts + Node Exporter) was nicely provisioned using Ansible.